GabiAnderson/HackerRank-30-Days-of-Code/README.md

 ## Coding Approach

 My goal is always to complete the challenge first and then attempt to optimize/simplify.
 In instances where I submit multiple solutions, I will upload all submissions here. `main.cpp` will always be my first submission, and any subsequent `mainX.cpp` files will contain optimized or simplified solutions.
+At the top of any `mainX.cpp` files I will always strive to include a block comment showcasing exactly what changes were made and potentially why those changes were made.

 ### Daily Uploads

 Please note that my submissions will be uploaded daily, corresponding to the unlocking schedule of the challenges.
-The challenges are locked until their given day (e.g., the next challenge, day 2, unlocks in 17 hours), and I will promptly upload my solutions as they become available.
+The challenges are locked until their given day (e.g., the next challenge (as of writing this README), day 2, unlocks in 17 hours), and I will promptly upload my solutions as they become available and I complete them.
+I will always strive to have the challenge completed the day it is released but sometimes I may not upload the solution the same day.